As parents, it’s our duty and responsibility to keep our children safe.

 You don’t need to invest a ton of money into a home security system to set up alarms or locks.
 In fact, it’s less than $20 to get two of the top-rated door alarms on Amazon.

-No wiring or screws are needed.
+You don’t need screws or wiring to install.
 These alarms are battery operated and will sound at 130

 They can also be installed on your child’s bedroom door.
 If your child leaves their room at night while you’re sleeping they could encounter safety hazards within your home, even if they don’t get outside.